rafindrajaya/rafindrajaya.github.io/_projects/sonos-teardown/index.md

 ---
 layout: post
-title: Sonos Teardown
-description: Conducted detailed teardown analysis of Sonos Era speaker, documenting internal components, driver configuration, and PCB design.
-Created technical documentation with photos and assembly insights for engineering reference.
+title: Implementation of Renewables-based Power-to-Hydrogen-to-Power System for Tropical Remote Island Stand-Alone Microgrids: A Techno-economic Comparative Analysis
+description: Designed and evaluated a renewables-based Power-to-Hydrogen-to-Power (P2H2P) microgrid for Sipora Island, Indonesia, using Homer Pro to compare diesel, PV-battery, and PV+Battery+Hydrogen systems.
+The study found that the PV+Battery+P2H2P configuration achieved the lowest cost of electricity (0.236 USD/kWh), zero emissions, and 4.5 days of energy autonomy, outperforming the diesel and battery-only systems both economically and environmentally.
 skills:
-  - drumel
-  - microprobing
+  - techno-economic modeling
-  - Electronics Teardown
+  - renewable integration
+  - hybrid storage optimization
-  - PCB analysis
+  - Homer Pro
-  - audio system design

 main-image: /sonos.png
 ---

-**Institution**: Sophia University – TESLab (Prof. Masafumi Miyatake) **Role**: Lead Researcher & Author
+**Institution**: Sophia University – TESLab (Prof. Masafumi Miyatake) <br>
+**Role**: Lead Researcher & Author <br>
-**Tools**: Homer Pro
+**Tools**: Homer Pro <br>

 # Objective
 To design and evaluate a zero-emission power system for Sipora Island (Indonesia) by comparing diesel-based, PV-battery, and PV+Battery+Power-to-Hydrogen-to-Power (P2H2P) configurations.
 The goal was to identify the most cost-effective, reliable, and sustainable system for remote, diesel-dependent communities.